MozillaSocial/pr-template/README.md

 We review code in order to:

-- __Maintain code quality and correctness:__ Code reviews help identify and address logic errors, bugs, code style departures, and security vulnerabilities.
+- __Maintain code quality and correctness:__ Code reviews help identify and address logic errors, bugs, departures from code standards, and security vulnerabilities.
 It ensures that code being merged meets our quality standards and helps us to evolve those standards.
 - __Share knowledge:__ Reviews are the main forum for discussions of real code and should facilitate elevated conversations across the team.
 PR reviews provide an opportunity for engineers to learn from one another, share best practices, and gain insights into the different parts of the codebase.
 - __Consistency:__ Reviews help ensure that the whole team follows the same conventions and coding standards, leading to a more readable and maintainable codebase.
 - __Collaboration and feedback:__ Code reviews provide a platform for constructive feedback, discussions, and ideas that can lead to better solutions and continuous improvement.